gallium-gonzollium/mansi/README.md

 ## Installation

-You can install the package using pip (not published yet):
+You can install the package using pip:

 ```bash
 pip install mansi